German anti-aircraft gun 20 caliber flak 38. Small-caliber anti-aircraft artillery of Germany in the Second World War. At the firing position

 38 290 509 701 1220 1131 92

-The 10.5 cm Flak 39 barrel had a free tube, which consisted of three parts: chamber, middle and muzzle.
+The 10.5 cm Flak 39 barrel had a free tube consisting of three parts: chamber, middle and muzzle.
 The chamber and middle parts were connected at the front end of the chamber, and the joint between them was blocked by a sleeve.
-The middle and muzzle parts of the pipe were connected in the threaded part of the channel, and the joint between them did not overlap.
-Parts of the free pipe were assembled in a shell or a collection pipe and tightened with nuts.
-The advantage of the composite pipe was the ability to replace only one of the middle part, the most prone to heat, the gun had a semi-automatic wedge gate.
-Semi-automatic mechanical type, cocked when rolling.
+The middle and muzzle parts of the pipe were connected in the rifled part of the channel, and the joint between them did not overlap.
+The parts of the free pipe were collected in a shell or prefabricated pipe and tightened with nuts.
+The advantage of the composite pipe was the ability to replace only the middle part, which was most susceptible to fire.
+The gun had a semi-automatic wedge shutter.
+Semi-automatic mechanical type, cocked when rolling up.
 Hydraulic recoil brake of spindle type with constant recoil length and hydropneumatic knurler.
-The balancing mechanism is spring, pulling type.
+The balancing mechanism is spring-type, pulling type.
 10.5 cm gun mod.
 38 and 39 were fully automatic.
-The guidance, feed and fuse installation mechanisms were driven by electric motors.
+The guidance, feeding and fuse installation mechanisms were driven by electric motors.

-The four-gun battery of 10.5 cm guns had a special gasoline engine that drove a 220 V DC generator with a power of 24 kW.
+The four-gun battery of 10.5 cm guns had a special gasoline engine that drove a DC generator with a voltage of 220 V and a power of 24 kW.
 The generator supplied power to the electric motors mounted on the guns.
 Each gun had 4 electric motors: vertical guidance, horizontal guidance, rammer and automatic fuse installer.
-In the Flak 39 guns, the electric motors were switched to alternating current in order to be able to connect to the city network.
-The normal calculation consisted of the squad leader and 9 servants plus 2 people when loading manually.
+In the Flak 39 guns, the electric motors were converted to alternating current in order to be able to connect to the city network.
+The normal crew consisted of a squad leader and 9 servants, plus 2 people for manual loading.

-Cannons arr.
+Guns arr.
 38 and 39 were the first German anti-aircraft guns to have SCR-584 radars connected to their fire control devices.
-Like all 8.8 cm guns, 10.5 cm guns fired from the ground from a cruciform carriage, and when moving to the stowed position, they were mounted on two wheel travels.
+Like all 8.8 cm guns, the 10.5 cm guns fired from the ground from a cross-shaped carriage, and when moving to the stowed position they were mounted on two wheel travels.

 Ballistics and projectile data

-In total, 3 types of shells were developed for Flak 38, 39 guns - 1 high-explosive fragmentation with different types of fuses and 2 armor-piercing.
-The reach of the gun in height: ballistic ceiling 12800 m, effective fire height - 9300 m at an initial speed of 880 m/s.
-Armor penetration by an armor-piercing projectile at a distance of 1500 m was 138 mm at an initial speed of 860 m/s.
+In total, 3 types of shells were developed for the Flak 38, 39 guns - 1 high-explosive fragmentation shell with different types of fuses and 2 armor-piercing shells.
+The gun's height reach: ballistic ceiling 12,800 m, effective fire height - 9,300 m at an initial speed of 880 m/s.
+The armor penetration of an armor-piercing projectile at a distance of 1500 m was 138 mm at an initial speed of 860 m/s.

 10.5 cm anti-aircraft gun FlaK 38, 39

-An order for the development of a 12.8-cm anti-aircraft gun was issued to Rheinmetall in 1936.
-The company submitted prototypes of product 40 for testing in 1938.
-In December 1938, the first order for 100 installations was given.
-At the end of 1941, the troops received the first batteries with 12.8 cm Flak 40 anti-aircraft guns.
+An order for the development of a 12.8 cm anti-aircraft gun was issued to Rheinmetall in 1936.
+The company submitted prototypes of Product 40 for testing in 1938.
+In December 1938, the first order was given for 100 installations.
+At the end of 1941, the first batteries with 12.8 cm Flak 40 anti-aircraft guns entered the troops.

-Initially, it was assumed that mobile 12.8 cm installations would be transported on two wagons, but later it was decided to limit itself to one four-axle wagon ("special trailer 220").
+Initially, it was assumed that mobile 12.8-cm units would be transported on two vehicles, but later it was decided to limit ourselves to one four-axle vehicle (“special trailer 220”).
 But during the war, only one mobile battery (6 guns) entered service.
-In August 1944, Germany was in service with: b mobile installations; 242 fixed installations; 201 railway installations (on four platforms).
+In August 1944, Germany had in service: 6 mobile units; 242 permanent installations; 201 railway installations (on four platforms).
 By February 1945, the number of stationary installations increased to 362, the number of mobile and railway installations did not change.

-The 12.8 cm Flak 40 was a fully automated installation.
-Guidance, supply and delivery of ammunition, as well as the installation of a fuse, were carried out using 4 asynchronous three-phase current generators with a voltage of 115 V. Four 12.8 cm Flak 40 gun batteries were served by one 60 kW generator.
-Since 1942, the development of a new 12.8-cm gun (product 45) was started, but until the end of the war it was never put into service.
-The 12.8 cm gun 45 had a longer barrel, a larger volume of the charging chamber and, accordingly, a higher initial speed and a ballistic ceiling.
+The 12.8 cm Flak 40 was a fully automated unit.
+Guidance, supply and reloading of ammunition, as well as installation of the fuse, were carried out using 4 asynchronous three-phase generators with a voltage of 115 V. The four-gun battery of 12.8 cm Flak 40 was served by one generator with a power of 60 kW.
+In 1942, the development of a new 12.8 cm cannon (product 45) began, but it was never put into service until the end of the war.
+The 12.8 cm gun 45 had a longer barrel, a larger volume of the charging chamber and, accordingly, a higher initial speed and ballistic ceiling.

 12.8 cm FlaK 40 anti-aircraft gun

-When creating a 12.8-cm two-gun stationary installation, the base from a 15-cm installation 50 was used.
-Prototypes of a two-gun installation were called "product 44".
-Serial installations were named 12.8 cm Flakzwilling 40.
+When creating a 12.8 cm two-gun stationary installation, the base from the 15 cm installation 50 was used.
+The prototypes of the two-gun installation were called “product 44”.
+The serial installations were named 12.8 cm Flakzwilling 40.
 The first four-gun battery was installed in Berlin in the spring of 1942 (according to other sources, in August 1942).
-In August 1944, 27 installations were in service, and in February 1945, 34 installations.
-(Installations were made at the Hanomag plant in Hannover.
+In August 1944 there were 27 installations in service, and in February 1945 there were 34 installations.
+(The installations were manufactured at the Hanomag plant in Hannover.
 At the beginning of 1944, they made one installation per month, at the end of the same year - 12 installations per month.
 The installations were part of the air defense of large cities, including Berlin, Hamburg and Vienna .

 Caliber, cm 12,8